GoClipse/goclipse/documentation/Installation.md

  1. Select the recently added update site in the `Work with:` dropdown.
 Type `GoClipse` in the filter box.
 Now the Goclipse feature should appear below.
  1. Select the `GoClipse` feature, and complete the wizard.
   * Dependencies such as CDT will automatically be added during installation.
  1. Restart Eclipse.
-After that take a look at the configuration section in the [User Guide](UserGuide.md#user-guide).
+ 1. For initial setup, follow the instructions at the configuration section in the [User Guide](UserGuide.md).
+It is recommended you read the rest of the guide too.

 #### Updating:
 If you already have GoClipse installed, and want to update it to a newer release, click `Help -> Check for Updates...`.